Signed in as:

 The Messenger was published monthly from 1917 until 1928.
 It began with a socialist agenda but transitioned into a formidable literary publication.

-The Saturday Evening Quill was published by Boston’s Saturday Evening Quill Club annually from 1928 to 1930.
+The Saturday Evening Quill was a literary journal published by Boston’s Saturday Evening Quill Club annually from 1928 to 1930.
 “Of the booklets issued by young Negro writers in New York, Philadelphia and elsewhere," wrote W.E.B.
 Du Bois, "this is by far the best."

-Carolina Magazine, the literary magazine of the University of North Carolina, published a “Negro Number” annually from 1927 until 1930, "to present an issue representative of Negro life and art.”
-The product of the historic four-year collaboration between prominent Harlem Renaissance writers and students at an all-white Southern university rivals any Harlem Renaissance era anthology.
+Carolina Magazine, the literary magazine of the University of North Carolina, published a “Negro Number” annually from 1927 until 1930, The product of this historic four-year collaboration between prominent Harlem Renaissance writers and students at an all-white Southern university rivals any Harlem Renaissance era anthology.